Integrated Composition, Improvisation, and Technology, Ph.D.

 In addition to meeting all general requirements for admission to graduate study, applicants should normally hold a B.A. in Music or a B.Mus.
 A master's degree is not required, but students with prior graduate study may request course requirement waivers as detailed below under Course Requirements.
 Applicants must demonstrate proficiency in vocal or instrumental performance commensurate with at least two years of individual undergraduate instruction, including exposure to improvisation and non-notated music.

 The online application must be submitted and all supporting materials must be received by December 1.
-Supporting materials must include the following: Composition portfolio, Academic writing sample, and Performance audition (video).
+Supporting materials must include the following: Composition portfolio, Academic writing sample, three letters of recommendation, and Performance audition (video).

 Applicants are expected to have good general knowledge of music history and music theory and competence in basic musicianship skills.
 Entering students will be given diagnostic tests in these areas prior to the beginning of classes and will be expected to remedy any evident deficiencies during the first year in residence.